Viewing Monitored Targets

 Prometheus targets overview page

-In case anything goes wrong during a scrape (whether this is due to a DNS resolution failure, a connection timeout, a bad metrics payload format, or something else), the target would be shown as DOWN, along with an error message providing more detail about the scrape failure.
+In case anything goes wrong during a scrape (whether the problem is a DNS resolution failure, a connection timeout, a bad metrics payload format, or any other reason), the target state will be shown as DOWN, along with an error message providing more detail about the scrape failure.
 This is helpful for quickly spotting misconfigurations or finding unhealthy targets.

 For example, if you had configured Prometheus to scrape itself on an incorrect port (9091 instead of 9090), the targets page would indicate a connection refused error: